 This course will cover different methodologies to study activity in the brain.
 These techniques will include EEG, fMRI, PET scans, and other methods.
 In addition to learning about these techniques, students will also learn about appropriate research designs and data analyses for these methods.
 3 credits

-PSY 490 Senior Capstone (s)
+PSY 490 Capstone Project in Psychology (s)